56quarters/avalonms/doc/development.rst

 Running The Server
 ~~~~~~~~~~~~~~~~~~

-To run your local developement copy of the server, you will need to enter the virtual
+To run your local development copy of the server, you will need to enter the virtual
 environment where it and all dependencies are installed.

   ::